 Called diabetic retinopathy, this effect of diabetes on the eyes is the most common cause of blindness in people under age 65 and the most common cause of new blindness in North America.
 It is estimated that approximately 2 million individuals in Canada (i.e. almost all people with diagnosed diabetes) have some form of diabetic retinopathy.

-We are pleased to announce that the Canadian Diabetes Association and the Canadian Association of Optometrists have partnered to help optometrists educate their patients about retinopathy.
+We are pleased to announce that Diabetes Canada and the Canadian Association of Optometrists have partnered to help optometrists educate their patients about retinopathy.

 What is retinopathy?